-This document defines procedures for curtailment and reloading of Interchange Transactions to relieve overloads on transmission facilities modeled in the Interchange Distribution Calculator.
-This process is defined in the requirements shown under Tab 2 - Requirements, and is depicted in NERC Appendix A - Transaction Management and Curtailment Process.
+This section defines the procedures for curtailment and reloading of Interchange Transactions to relieve overloads on transmission facilities modeled in the Interchange Distribution Calculator (IDC).
+The contents of this section are derived from the former Attachment 1 of IRO-006.
+The TLR process is defined in the requirements shown under Section 2 - Requirements, and is depicted in NERC Appendix A - Transaction Management and Curtailment Process.
 Examples of curtailment calculations using these procedures are contained in NAESB Appendix C - Transaction Curtailment Formula.

-310 Applicability
+Applicability